Jajaho/Bodeplot/README.md

 ```
 m1.makeMeasurement('scopeIp', 'fgenIp')
 ```
-To get the progress oin percent, use:
+To get the progress state of the data acquisition [%], use:
 ```
 m1.progress
 ```